 Thermal-Hydraulics Performance and Accident Evaluation of GA mHTGR-350

-Discloser
+Disclosure

 The work presented in this chapter was previously published [34].

+The U.S. Department of Energy (DOE) and Idaho National Laboratory (INL) at one time were tasked by congress in the 2005 Energy Policy Act for the development, licensing, building, and operation of a prototype HTGR.
+Safety objectives were established for HTGR design that relate to inherent and passive safety features.
+A statement by the U.S. Nuclear Regulatory Commission regarding the safety of HTGRs determined that modular HTGRs designs assure sufficient core heat removal during Loss Of Forced Coolant (LOFC) accidents [55].
+These observation on safety for LOFC accidents in mHTGR were focused graphite moderated designs.
+The graphite moderator provides the means for heat removal during these transient as the heat removal by the coolant becomes insufficient.
+It is important to investigate the performance of the alternative moderators for these types of accidents to ensure that safety would not be compromised for performance.
 The different thermal conductivities of the moderator materials will produce variations in steady-state fuel temperatures.
 In Figure 21, the graphite core exhibits the lowest fuel temperatures while the MgO BeO moderator the highest fuel temperatures.
 The fuel temperature distribution in the core is similar for all three cores and consistent with previous studies [12].

 PLOFC